buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +1 Fortitude, +2 Will |
 | **Ability Score**: | Ability modifier for spells or choice |

-Your faith in the Patron knows no limits or crashes of trust.
+Your faith in the Patron knows no limits or lapses of trust.

 Once a day for a single check, as a Reaction before making the check, use as a unique positive modifier the sum of Common Traits with the Patron.
 You can use this Feat on Saving Throws, Attack Rolls, and skill checks.